stl-23/Variation_pipeline/README.md

   -con CONTROL, --control CONTROL
                         The control(normal) sample name -pon PANEL_OF_NORMALS, --panel_of_normals PANEL_OF_NORMALS
-                        The PON(panel of normal) vcf file,if not provided, use the --normal_samples_for_pon paramters to create the
+                        The PON(panel of normal) vcf file,if not provided, use the --normal_samples_for_pon paramters to create the normal panel
-                        normal panel
   -np NORMAL_SAMPLES_FOR_PON, --normal_samples_for_pon NORMAL_SAMPLES_FOR_PON
                         The sample name of normal samples to create the PON,e.g. sample1,sample2,sample3...
   -gm GERMLINE, --germline GERMLINE
                         The population germline resource -af AF_OF_ALLELES_NOT_IN_RESOURCE, --af_of_alleles_not_in_resource AF_OF_ALLELES_NOT_IN_RESOURCE
-                        The GATK4 af-of-alleles-not-in-resource parameter in
-                        Mutect2, The default of 0.001 is appropriate for human sample analyses without any population resource.
+                        The GATK4 af-of-alleles-not-in-resource parameter in Mutect2, The default of 0.001 is appropriate for human sample analyses without any population resource.
-  --interval INTERVAL   The interval file

 TGS(Third generation sequencing) SV options:
   --sniffles_parameters SNIFFLES_PARAMETERS